 For the last twelve years, I’ve been visiting whisky bars across the globe.
 As someone who has no feeling for the religious or the spiritual, I find a sort of communion in them.
-You come together, maybe listen to a brief sermon from behind the bar, take your distilled bread, share stories, and head out into the world feeling lighter somehow, cleansed (possibly speaking in tongues, flames atop your head).
+You come together, maybe listen to a brief sermon from behind the bar, take your distilled bread, share stories, and return to the world feeling lighter somehow (possibly speaking in tongues, flames atop your head).

 Photo – Cobbler

 To keep things rolling, we hightailed it to Cobbler, Brisbane’s most established whisky den.
 We took two seats at the bar and I watched as a wide-eyed Will surveyed the place.
 ‘Fancy,’ he whispered, taking a sip from a glass of water and gazing up at the wall of whisky behind the bar.
 Will was perplexed, but taking it all in: the tatts covering a bartender’s arms, the ‘mate’ and ‘fuck’ that comprised at least 50% of each sentence from the gents next to us, the ritual and performance behind preparing drinks.
 There’s etiquette, there’s order, there’s unspoken protocols, but you forget how odd it must all seem – they don’t teach you this stuff in school.